 “Next, I have dream of being a diver.
 But to become diver, it cost 3,000 Ringgit!
 I don’t have 3,000 Ringgit, so I look for other way.
 I find resort that have diving school, so I decide I try to get job there.
 I think, if I can work at resort, maybe I can learn to dive.
 I work hard, and they hire me to wash dishes.
 So I work, and I ask how I can learn to dive.
 They say for workers at resort they have dive class for 25 Ringgit.
 So I take class.
 I become diver, and resort hire me to bring clients diving!”

 By now Hairi was beaming, and Nora smiled proudly at her husband for being so resourceful.

 “Next, I have dream to swim with whale shark,” he said.
 He hummed the tune to Jaws, smiled, and continued.
 “So one day after we dive with our clients, we taking the boat back to resort and we see big whale sharks!
 So big!
 We all jump in water and we swim with them.
 I touch them, I touch the big sharks with my hand!”
 He mimicked the touch as though he were stroking a beautiful woman’s hair.

-“My big dream,” Hairi continued, “was to touch Japanese battleship.
-Since I was a boy in school I like this battleship.
-But the ship is in Hawaii!
+“My big dream,” Hairi continued, “was to touch a battleship.
+Since I was a boy in school I like these battleships.
+But battleship is in Hawaii!
 How do I do it?”
 By now, Hairi’s eyebrows were raised, as though there was no possible way.

 Here was a man with very little resources, who lived in a tent in the jungle, yet he had obtained his own boat, he became a scuba diver, he swam with whale sharks, and he traveled across the ocean to another country to see an icon that he’d only read about in books.